alandekok/recli/README.markdown

     <- success
     <- text blah
     <- text blah
+    <- error blah
     <- done

-Or instead of "success", "error".
+Or instead of "success", "fail".
+A command can potentially produce text on both stdout and stderr, so we need to distinguish the two streams.

 The above two features will allow recli to be used as a login shell, while there's a "master" daemon on the same machine.